ce-store/ce-store/README.md

   * [Bottom] Messages: Errors will be reported here
   * [Centre] Working area: Interactions with the model.

-The CE Store comes with a sample model about medical data.
+The CE Store comes with a sample set of CE sentences to build a model about medical data.
 The wiki includes a tutorial for using the [Medicine model](https://github.com/ce-store/ce-store/wiki/Introducing-the-Medicine-Model).

 ## Contributing